-One issue with earning the top 1% in income is that you spend like you’re rich.
+One issue with earning the top 1% is that you spend like you’re rich.
 Which you are, but it probably isn’t sustainable.
 You can’t make that much income forever.
 Last time, I used a profile of a Canadian couple who was having a rough time after the main breadwinner was laid off from his $300,000/year job.
 This time, I’ll use an example from Financial Samurai.
-Sam just published a post about how much it costs to live in an expensive city – Why households need to earn $300,000 a year to live a middle class lifestyle today.
+Sam published a post about how much it costs to live in an expensive city – Why households need to earn $300,000 a year to live a middle-class lifestyle today.
 Here is the expense spreadsheet.

 This family barely has anything left after tax, deduction, and expenses.
 The only significant savings they have is their retirement and home equity.
 They are maxing out their 401k contributions every month.
 Nice job on that front.
 However, this family will be in huge trouble if one of them loses their job.
-It is unbelievable how close to the edge this family is living. $300,000 of income doesn’t go very far in San Francisco, New York, and other expensive cities.
-At this level of expense, this family will need about $5 million to retire.
+It is unbelievable how close to the edge this family is living.
+Unfortunately, $300,000 doesn’t go very far in San Francisco, New York, and other expensive cities.
+At this level of expense, this family will need at least $5 million to retire.
 I don’t see how they’ll get there with this saving rate.

 - Track your expenses

 - Take your annual expense and multiply it by 25